-The Office of the Cashier manages student accounts.
-Students and authorized payers will receive an e-mail notification when a new student account bill is available on-line.
+The Office of the Cashier manages student accounts..
 Each semester’s expenses must be paid in full by the specified due date before the beginning of each semester, or at registration, by mail, in person at the Cashier’s Office, or on-line through the Official Payments system

 Through the Employer Deferred Plan, payment of tuition may be deferred if the student has provided a completed “Application for Employer Deferment of Tuition Payment” form, signed by the student’s employer.
 Students are required to pay all fees and any portion of tuition not covered by their employer.
 Application for this plan must be made at the Cashier’s Office by the semester due date or at registration.